ergogen/ergogen-docs/docs/points.md

 ## Anchors

-One of these alternatives is the use of anchors, where we don't *directly* specify a point's `x`/`y`/`r` coordinates, but compute it from an already existing starting point through some translation/rotation.
+One of these alternatives is the use of anchors, where we don't *directly* specify a point's `x`/`y`/`r` coordinates, but compute them from an already existing starting point through some translation/rotation/adjustment.
+Of course, direct point declarations are also possible when starting from `[0, 0, 0°]` and translating/rotating right to where you want the point to be, but we can do better than that.
-Anchors try to be very flexible, and it naturally comes with some complexity – but remember that they are just another way to declare a point.
+Anchors try to be very flexible, and it naturally comes with some complexity &ndash; but remember that they are just another way to declare a point.

 Anchors can be parsed from the following data types: